-As soon as the appliance heats up, the $\ensuremath{\$}$ symbol appears in the display.
+As soon as the appliance heats up, the \( \bigsep \) symbol appears in the display.
+The lines are filled from the bottom to the top as the cooking compartment heats up.

-When you are preheating the appliance, the optimal time to place your food in the cooking compartment is when the & symbol first goes out.
+When you are preheating the appliance, the optimal time to place your food in the cooking compartment is when the $\S$ symbol first goes out.